Electron Emission Channeling for lattice location of radioactive isotopes in single crystals: Improvements from a Timepix3 quad detector and new PyFDD data analysis software: Acknowledgements

 \section{Acknowledgements}

 We appreciate the support of the ISOLDE Collaboration and technical teams.
-This work has received funding from KU~Leuven, the Research Foundation Flanders (FWO, Belgium), and from the Portuguese Foundation for Science and Technology (FCT, project CERN/FIS-TEC/0003/2021 and UID/Multi/04349/2019).
+This work has received funding from KU~Leuven, \eject the Research Foundation Flanders (FWO, Belgium), and from the Portuguese Foundation for Science and Technology (FCT), refs.: \href{https://doi.org/10.54499/UIDB/04349/2020}{UIDB/04349/2020}, \href{https://doi.org/10.54499/CERN/FIS-TEC/0003/2019}{CERN/FIS-TEC/0003/2019}, \href{https://doi.org/10.54499/CERN/FIS-TEC/0003/2021}{CERN/FIS-TEC/0003/2021}.
 The EU Horizon Europe Framework supported ISOLDE beam times through Grant Agreement 101057511 (EURO-LABS).
 E.~David-Bosne has been supported by the Global Postdoc Fellowship Program of the Czech Technical University in Prague.
 B.~Bergmann and E.~David-Bosne profited from funding of the Czech Science Foundation under grant number GM23-04869M.